corneliana/all-in-one/Internet/2 - Web Development/JavaScript.md

 ## What is JavaScript

-A high-level and versatile language primarily known for its role in web development.
-It enables interactive and dynamic behavior on websites.
+A high-level and versatile language that enables interactive and dynamic behavior on web pages.

-JS is an interpreted language.
-The code is not compiled before it is executed.
-Instead, JS engine interprets the code at runtime.
+- An interpreted/script language.
+JS engine interprets the code at runtime.

-JS is a single-threaded language, which can only execute one line of code at a time.
+- A single-threaded language that one line of code is executed at a time.
 But it is possible to run 2 lines of code at the same time using asynchronous code.

-JS runs in various environments, and each environment provides its own global objects that serve as the root context for JavaScript execution.
-In the web browser, the `window` object is the global context.
-The global variables and functions are properties of the `window` object.
-When define a global variable or function, you're actually defining a property of the `window` object.
+- Runs in various environments, and each env provides its own global objects as the root context for JS execution, such as the the `window` object in web browser.
+When define a global variable or functioavan, it is defining a property of the `window` object.

 ## Data
 `parse.JSON()`